Restream/redmine_undev_git/Readme_en.md

 The UndevGit plugin adds the UndevGit repository type to Redmine.

-UndevGit has all standard functions of a Git repository, as well as other features:
+The UndevGit repository has all standard functions of a Git repository, as well as other features:

 * possibility to work with remote repositories
 * hooks for UndevGit repositories